2023 Most Popular Online Nursing Schools in the Plains States Region

 Read full report on Nursing at Washburn University

 With a ranking of #7, Wichita State University did quite well on this year’s best schools for nursing students.
-Located in the city of Wichita, WSU is a public school with a large student population.
+Located in the city of Wichita, WSU is a public college with a fairly large student population.

 The average amount in student loans that nursing majors at WSU take out is $27,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $177.

-Bemidji State University did quite well in this year’s ranking of the best schools for nursing students.
-It came in at #8 on the list.
+With a ranking of #8, Bemidji State University did quite well on this year’s best schools for nursing students.
 Bemidji State University is a small public school located in the remote town of Bemidji.

 The average amount in student loans that nursing majors at Bemidji State University take out is $30,446.